mimiro-io/datahub/DOCUMENTATION.md

 ## Setting public namespaces for a Dataset

-By default, the context object in datahub responses lists all available namespace mappings in the datahub.
-When there is a large number of datasets with many namespaces in the datahub, this can be undesired.
+By default, the context object in data hub responses lists all available namespace mappings in the data hub.
+When there is a large number of datasets with many namespaces in the data hub, this can be undesired.
 Therefore, it is possible to configure a limited list of namespaces per dataset to be used in response contexts.

 ### Creating datasets with public namespaces